Degrees of Freedom of New General Relativity:\\ Type 4, Type 7, and Type 9: Hamiltonian analysis of Type 4, Type 7, and Type 9

 \subsection{Interpretation of DoFs}

 Both Type 4 and Type 9 have second-class constraints only.
-Let us interpret the DoF for each Type.
+Type 7 is purely topological, and it shows no DoFs without fixing the gauge.
+Let us interpret the DoFs in former two types.
 From a generic perspective, as discussed in Ref.~\cite{Tomonari:2024ybs}, the existence of diffeomorphism symmetry of NGR suggests us to consider the possibility of breaking the local Lorentz Symmetry (LS) only~\cite{Mariz:2022oib}.
 Generic massive gravity never arises, which is caused by the violation of diffeomorphism symmetry, but breaking the local LS can also provide massive gravity~\cite{Rubakov:2004eb,Dubovsky:2004sg,Rubakov:2008nh}.
-However, as mentioned also in Ref.~\cite{Tomonari:2024ybs}, these types do not contain any tensor propagating modes in advance.
-In such specific situation, one (pseudo-)scalar and two (pseudo-)vector modes would exist only, also possible to arise one ghost mode, due to the absence of propagating tensor modes.
-More detailed feature of this situation requires that we consider a perturbation theories~\cite{Cheng:1988zg,Izumi:2012qj}, but this is out of focus of the current work, leaving it for future investigations.
+However, as mentioned also in Ref.~\cite{Bahamonde:2024zkb,Tomonari:2024ybs}, these types do not contain any tensor propagating modes in advance.

+On the ghost DoFs, there is no Ostrogradski's ghost, since NGR is a quadratic theory.
+In fact, the Hamiltonians Eqs.~\eqref{specific part of H_type4} and~\eqref{specific part of H_type9} are bounded below.
+In Ref.~\cite{Bajardi:2024dru}, the Hamilton equations of NGR are derived, and we can also verify the absence of Ostrogradski's instability from these equations.
+At the linear perturbative level, one (pseudo-)scalar and two (pseudo-)vector modes can exist, and it is also possible for one ghost mode to arise due to the absence of propagating tensor modes.
+A more detailed nature of these DoFs requires that we consider a perturbative analysis around the FLRW spacetime~\cite{Cheng:1988zg,Izumi:2012qj}, but this is out of focus of the current work, leaving it for future investigations.